BarrelfishOS/dragonet/Dragonet/plan.rst

 but I am not able to comprehend it's implications

-next question
+Next question
 ---------------------
 Qus: Support for heterogeneous list/collections
 Ans: Yes!
 http://www.haskell.org/haskellwiki/Heterogenous_collections

-next question
+Next question
 ---------------------
 Qus:  Write Module Datatype in details
 Ans:

-next question
+Next question
 ---------------------
 Qus: Define conditions as basic operations.
 Ans: Done, now working on Module data-structure which will encapsulate few basic tests, and will give some name to it.

-next question
+Next question
 ---------------------
 Qus: How should I define the conditions?
 Ans: What I want is that every test is different datatype.
 But in that case,